AdobeDocs/graphql-mesh-gateway/src/pages/gateway/source-handlers.md

 <InlineAlert variant="info" slots="text"/>

-For more information, see GraphQL Mesh's [OpenAPI Config API Reference].
-Note that the API Mesh uses an older version of GraphQL Mesh, so settings in external documentation may not be accurate for these purposes.
-Additionally, only the options specified above are currently supported.
+For more information, see the [OpenAPI Config API Reference].

 ## GraphQL endpoints